Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Related Works

 \section{Related Works}

-In recent years, there has been a significant amount of research on generating adversarial examples and simultaneously improving the robustness of deep neural networks (DNNs) against such examples.
-We review the most relevant works below along with adaptive test-time defenses and NTK.
+In recent years, there has been a significant amount of research on generating adversarial examples and simultaneously improving the robustness of DNNs against such examples.
+We review the most relevant works below along with static and adaptive test-time defenses.

 \textbf{Adversarial robustness.} \citet{szegedy2013} first observed that the adversarial examples, which are small imperceptible perturbations to the original data, can fool the DNN easily and make incorrect predictions.
-To generate adversarial examples, Fast Gradient Sign Method (FGSM) is proposed by \citet{goodfellow2014explaining}. \citet{madry2018towards} introduced an effective and strong defense against adversarial examples known as adversarial training, a neural network training procedure to obtain models that are robust to such examples by minimizing the maximum loss on the adversarially perturbed inputs.
-Adversarial training remains a promising defense strategy to significantly improve the robustness of DNNs against adversarial attacks \citep{rice2020overfitting,carmon2019unlabeled,engstrom2019adversarial,wang2023better,pang2022robustness}.
-However, sophisticated attacks are developed to break the defenses such as Carlini-Wagner (C\&W) attack~\cite{carlini2017towards}, a method for generating adversarial examples; `obfuscated gradients' hypothesis \citep{athalye2018synthesizing} posits that the vulnerability to adversarial examples is due to the presence of gradients in the model that are easy to manipulate; `feature collision' hypothesis ~\cite{featuresnotbugs} postulates that the vulnerability is due to the presence of features in the data that are correlated with the labels, but loses the correlation when perturbed.
-To counter such attacks, advanced defense strategy such as constraining the Lipschitz constant of the model \citep{wang2019global} are developed.
+To generate adversarial examples, Fast Gradient Sign Method (FGSM) is proposed by \citet{goodfellow2014explaining}. \citet{madry2018towards} introduced an effective defense against adversarial examples known as adversarial training, where the network is trained by minimizing the maximum loss on the adversarially perturbed inputs.
+Adversarial training remains a promising defense to significantly improve the robustness of DNNs against adversarial attacks \citep{rice2020overfitting,carmon2019unlabeled,engstrom2019adversarial,wang2023better,pang2022robustness}.
+However, sophisticated attacks are developed to break the defenses such as Carlini-Wagner (C\&W) attack~\cite{carlini2017towards}, a method for generating adversarial examples; `obfuscated gradients' hypothesis \citep{athalye2018synthesizing} posits that the vulnerability to adversarial examples is due to the presence of easy to manipulate gradients in the model; `feature collision' hypothesis ~\cite{featuresnotbugs} postulates that the vulnerability is due to the presence of features in the data that are correlated with the labels, but loses the correlation when perturbed.
+As an advanced counter defense, methods to constrain the Lipschitzness of the model \citep{wang2019global} are developed.

+\textbf{Static test-time defenses.} Static defenses change the model parameters or inputs after training without the knowledge of the test data and remains fixed during inference.
+A theoretically guaranteed approach to update the model parameters is through randomized smoothing \citep{cohen2019certified, liu2018towards}.
+Another approach is to first detect the adversarial input and correct it using a trained classifier, and input the corrected sample to the base model for prediction. \citet{guo2018countering} suggest model agnostic image transformation such as total variance minimization and image quilting for the test data as an effective defense against any adversary.
+Other works detect the adversarial inputs using a separate trained network and corrects it either by removing the high frequency component in Fourier domain~\citep{nayak2022dad} or by a trained masked autoencoder~\citep{chao2023test}.